joseph-flinn/site/frontend/posts/foundations-of-project-management-part3.md

 criteria helps communicate that the project team did not fail, but are instead needed elsewhere on a higher priority project.

 ## Knowledge Areas

-There are 6th Edition of the PMBOK covers ten knowledge areas of project management:
+There are the 6th Edition of the PMBOK covers ten knowledge areas of project management:

 1. Integration Management
 2. Scope Management